 Princess Cruises offer plenty of tours and activities in each city you visit which can be booked in advance.

-You are however completely free to book your own experiences too, and this is what me and my buddies decided to do!
+You are however free to book your own experiences too.

 I arrived in Barcelona the same day as the ship was departing and had 4 hours that I absolutely wanted to make the most of.
 I wanted to be a part of something truly local, authentic, memorable and unique.
 We checked in onboard, skipped the siesta, grabbed our cameras and headed straight for Plaça Reial in the Gothic Quarter of old Barcelona.